-A school that continues to refuse to take the necessary action will be required to attend a meeting with the Director of Child and Adult Services and the Chief Finance Officer.
+A school that continues to refuse to take the necessary action will be required to attend a meeting with the Director of Children's and Joint Commissioning and the Director of Finance and Policy.
 Following this meeting they will be given a formal notice of the action the Local Authority recommends they should take to bring the budget back in to balance including the charging of interest on the deficit.
 The school will be given a month to respond.